ZhiliWang/sedgewick_algs4/README.md

 Keeping your Java application up-to-date might help, but I will figure out a better solution later.

 # Credits
-All API and codes from "algs4" are originated from "https://algs4.cs.princeton.edu/code/".
+All API from "import edu.princeton.cs.algs4.*" are from "https://algs4.cs.princeton.edu/code/" and "https://github.com/kevin-wayne/algs4" (Sedgewick and Wayne).
-I also took them from "https://github.com/kevin-wayne/algs4", since Professor Kevin Wayne from Princeton has been consistently updating them.